eddelbuettel/r-ci/README.md

-## r-ci: Continuous Integration for R at Travis, GitHub Actions, Azure Pipelines, ...
+## r-ci: Continuous Integration for R at Travis, GitHub, Azure, ...

 This is the successor / continuation of the [r-travis](https://github.com/eddelbuettel/r-travis) repository, which is itself a maintained fork of the (now deprecated) original